 - You are not grump post-run

-In sports, especially in running, your competition is not with others.
-It’s with yourself.
-Your prime goal should be running better than yesterday and improving your game at every step of your training.
+In sports, especially in running, you are not competing against anyone but yourself.
+Your primary goal should be to run better than yesterday and improve your stamina with each passing day.

-With the right efforts, you can easily increase your stamina and running pace within a stipulated time period and come out with flying colors!
+By making continuous efforts in the right direction, you can easily increase your stamina and running pace within a stipulated time.